scaletg21/bcdr/README.md

 SCALE Technology Group - Business Continuity & Disaster Recovery Assesment

-Frontend and Backend code.
+Frontend &amp Backend code.
 This does not include SCALE question, scoring, and metadata that is collected during the assesment.
 Only the logic to gather data.
-Test

 This application is hosted in the SCALE private cloud and was created using the following: